What is HubSpot? A complete guide to the platform in 2026

 The verdict: Is HubSpot the right choice for you?

-• Teams that need a top-tier, specialized AI for customer support that can learn from all their knowledge, not just what’s in one platform.
+• Teams need a specialized AI for customer support that can instantly learn from a wide variety of external knowledge sources.

 Supercharge your support with a dedicated AI layer

-If you were nodding your head along with that second list, don’t sweat it.
-You don’t have to throw out your current help desk and start over.
-A solution like eesel AI works as a smart AI layer that sits on top of your existing setup.
-There’s no "rip and replace" involved.
-It integrates directly with popular platforms like Zendesk, Freshdesk, and Intercom to provide autonomous support, help out your human agents, and intelligently route tickets.
+You don't have to choose one or the other.
+A solution like eesel AI works as a smart AI layer that sits on top of your existing HubSpot or help desk setup.
+It integrates directly with platforms like Zendesk, Freshdesk, and Intercom to provide autonomous support and intelligently route tickets.

 This tutorial provides a step-by-step guide on how to set up and use the HubSpot CRM for beginners.